-In order to reduce operational administrative charges while allowing a wider diversification of the investments, the Board of Directors may decide that part or all of the assets of any Sub-Fund will be comanaged with assets belonging to other Sub-Funds within the Fund.
-In the following paragraphs, the words "co-managed entities" shall refer to any Sub-Fund with and between which there would exist any given comanagement arrangement and the words "co-managed Assets" shall refer to the entire assets of these co-managed entities and co-managed pursuant to the same co-management arrangement.
+In order to reduce operational administrative charges while allowing a wider diversification of the investments, the Board of Directors may decide that part or all of the assets of any Sub-Fund will be co-managed with assets belonging to other Sub-Funds within the Fund.
+In the following paragraphs, the words "co-managed entities" shall refer to any Sub-Fund with and between which there would exist any given co-management arrangement and the words "co-managed Assets" shall refer to the entire assets of these co-managed entities and co-managed pursuant to the same co-management arrangement.

 Under the co-management arrangement, the Management Company/Investment Manager(s) will be entitled to take, on a consolidated basis for the relevant co-managed entities, investment, disinvestment and portfolio readjustment decisions which will influence the composition of the Sub-Fund's assets.
 Each co-managed entity shall hold a portion of the co-managed Assets corresponding to the proportion of its net assets to the total value of the co-managed Assets.
 This proportional holding shall be applicable to each and every line of investment held or acquired under co-management.
-In case of investment and/or disinvestment decisions these proportions shall not be affected and additional investments shall be allotted to the co-managed entities pursuant to the same proportion and assets sold shall be levied proportionately on the co-managed Assets held by each co-managed entity.
+In case of investment and/or disinvestment decisions these proportions shall not be affected and additional investments shall be allotted to the co-managed Assets held by each co-managed entity.